Corporal: Army

 The main role of an infantry corporal is either to command a section as the section commander or to command the fire support group as the second in command of the section.
 All corporals are qualified instructors on drill, section weapons, and fieldcraft.

 In the Artillery Corps, the corporal is normally assigned to a gun detachment as a layer, or a detachment commander.
 Artillery corporals can also find themselves in charge of the battery signals section.

 The army rank insignia consists of two winged chevrons (or "stripes"), the dress uniform being red chevrons with a yellow border.

 Air Corps

 Before 1994, the Air Corps was considered part of the army and wore army uniforms with distinct corps badges but the same rank insignia.
 With the introduction of a unique Air Corps blue uniform in 1994, the same rank markings in a white colour were worn, before the introduction of a new two-chevron badge with wing rank marking.

+Israel

+All Jewish, Druze and Circassian conscripts must start their compulsory service at 18 (unless they receive a deferment); Christians, Muslims, and Circassians may volunteer at 17 or older.
+Enlisted male conscripts serve for 32 months (2 years and 8 months) and female conscripts serve for 24 months (2 years).
+In the IDF enlisted ranks are earned by means of time in service (pazam), rather than by a particular post or assignment.
+After 4 to 12 months the conscript is promoted to rav turai (corporal), after 18 to 20 months promoted to samal, and after 24 to 32 months is promoted to samal rishon (This means that female conscripts reach no higher than samal during their compulsory service, unless they serve in combat positions or volunteer for longer terms).